sandialabs/scot4-docs/content/install/nextsteps.md

 Please take a moment to join the [community](/community) of SCOT users and developers.

+## Migration from SCOT 3.

+To view instructions on how to migrate from SCOT, see [migration](/install/migration).

 ## Configuration

 Final configuration of SCOT is performed using the Web user interface.
 For the purposes of this documentation we will assume that the URL of your SCOT instance is `scot4.example.com`.